Compendium of Annotated Measurement Tools

 FRIENDS has created extensive resources on logic models and evaluation.
 To read more about starting the evaluation process, click here.
 For more information on logic models, click here.

 This compendium does not have an exhaustive set of tools.
 Please don’t be limited by the tools listed here.
-The following websites have information on child welfare-related evaluation tools:
+The following website has information on child welfare-related evaluation tools:

 The search mechanism above allows you to access the information in several ways.
 You can search based on: